What is The Jatharagni: The Digestive Fire

 3. What are the symptoms of an imbalanced Jatharagni?
 Symptoms of an imbalanced Jatharagni include indigestion, bloating, fatigue, skin issues, mood swings, and acidity.

 5. Can Jatharagni affect my mental health?
-According to Ayurveda, a balanced Jatharagni positively impacts mental health by maintaining a clear mind and emotional stability.
+According to Ayurveda, a balanced Jatharagni has a positive impact on mental health by maintaining a clear mind and emotional stability.
 Digestive issues can contribute to mood swings and mental fog.

 References: